jason-m-d/radar/docs/WORKFLOW.md

 - Share a brief plan for multi-step tasks, track progress, and update STATE files when outcomes change scope or risk.
 - Summarize command outputs instead of pasting raw logs; highlight failures or surprises immediately.

+## Design System Adherence
+- Always reference `docs/DESIGN.md` for any UI/UX implementation work.
+- Use exact values from `DESIGN.md`: colors (hex codes), spacing (px values), typography (font sizes/weights), shadows, border radius, and component specs.
+- Never guess at styling values - if it's not in `DESIGN.md`, ask Jason before implementing.
+- When making UI decisions or establishing new patterns not covered in `DESIGN.md`, document them back into `DESIGN.md` immediately so future work stays consistent.
+- Cite specific `DESIGN.md` sections in implementation summaries (e.g., "Used Task Card specs from DESIGN.md Components section").

 ## Using Rules & Guardrails
 - Follow `.cursor/rules` and `.cursorrules` voice guidelines: keep messages brief, numbered, and end with either “Next action for Jason” or “No action needed; ready for next step.”
 - Enforce the Confirmation Policy and Safe-Run batching before impactful changes.